 The Cost of Shallow Data

-Trillium reports that data scientists can spend up to 90 percent of their time cleaning up bad data.
+Data scientists can spend up to 90 percent of their time cleaning up bad data.
 That’s a lot of effort that would be better spent analyzing data, rather than preparing it to be analyzed.
-Trillium also says poor data undercuts marketing efforts.
-Deep data can improve marketing ROI by up to 20 percent, according to the company.
+Poor data undercuts marketing efforts.

 Doing Deep Data with Syncsort